 TES shares unique insight into Electric Vehicle (EV) treatment and recycling process with local, European and international policymakers and automotive manufacturers.

-ICBR is an international platform for reviewing the challenges faced by battery producers and the global battery recycling industry.
+ICBR is an international platform for reviewing the challenges faced by battery producers and the global commercial battery recycling industry.
 Hosted in Geneva, Switzerland, TES has been a proud sponsor of the event for many years.

 As one of the few vendors in the European market able to offer a mechanical and hydrometallurgical recycling and treatment process for EV batteries, Christian Winkler, TES’s Managing Director for Central Europe, was invited to share expertise and experiences to an audience featuring many of the leaders in the automotive industry.

 You can download Christian’s slide deck here: (R)eUse, (R)epurposing, (R)ecycling, (R)ecovery – Where a(R)e we in terms of lithium-ion-batteries?